 The procedure is typically done in an outpatient setting, similar to a colonoscopy.
 Mild or moderate discomfort or pain in the rectum or anus is common.
 In addition, you may experience some mild bleeding or spotting in the rectum.
 Ask your doctor about risks and side effects.

 An emerging treatment is a flexible ring of magnets that is implanted around the anal canal to increase the strength of the anal sphincter.
 Straining to defecate when you need to normally will separate the beads to allow voluntary passage of stool.
 This treatment seems to be effective for some patients in the short term, however studies to determine how well this works over time are still underway.

 A rectocele is a prolapse of the rectum upward into the vagina, similar to a hernia.
 If stool is getting “trapped” in the rectocele pouch, it can seeping out later.
 Repairing the rectocele surgically can sometimes lead to improved bowel emptying.

 Significant hemorrhoids may prevent the anus from making a tight seal and lead to stool leakage.
 Repair of the hemorrhoids can sometimes help reduce this seepage.

-Closing the fistula is generally curative when there are no other factors contributing to the anal incontinence.
+If a fistula (abnormal connection between the bowel and vagina) is present, closing the fistula is generally curative when there are no other factors contributing to the anal incontinence.

 Sometimes surgery can help improve bowel emptying for patients with who have constipation due to bowel conditions such as rectoceles and rectal prolapse.
 However, surgery will not fix the entire problem.
 You’ll need other treatment options, such as diet and medicines, in combination with surgery—both before and after.